 The process for a webinar is similar to that of a live meeting.
 The designation of webinar should be clear on the pre-proposal.
 An example of a complete CCT webinar proposal can be found here.

 Applications for CCT meetings should be sent to David Rossé.
 The CCC strives to provide feedback on endorsement within two months from the date of submission.
 The CCC uses this form as part of the review process.

 Submitters of approved applications should allow 12 to 18 months for evaluation, organization, and promotion of the meeting.

 Profit Sharing Policy:

-CCT meeting proposals developed and submitted by SOT Regional Chapters/SOT Special Interest Groups/Specialty Sections (Component Groups) and approved by the CCT Committee will share 50/50 the profits generated from the CCT meeting.
+CCT meeting proposals developed and submitted by SOT Regional Chapters/SOT Special Interest Groups/Specialty Sections (Component Groups) and approved by the CCC will share 50/50 the profits generated from the CCT meeting.
 The profit sharing will occur after the initial seed funds provided by the Society are repaid ($25,000).
 The profits will be shared with the understanding that the funds will go to the respective Component Group and will flow into their general operating funds.
 If multiple RCs/SIGs/SSs are involved in the meeting coordination, then they will divide the available funds evenly among the Groups.
 Any CCTs proposed by organizations not affiliated with an SOT RC/SIG/SS would not have the option in sharing in the profits.
 The Society will continue to underwrite all the liabilities of the CCT meeting with the expectation that the meeting at least breakeven financially.
 The goal of providing $25,000 seed funds and the profit sharing component is to stimulate the creation of CCT meeting proposals.